jka133/inf-2600/README.md

 When running Task 2 is import the script from Task 1 and run the training trough the code from Task 1 script.
 This is done by checking whetether the script is imported or not.
 If imported (running Task 2) the appropriate environment is loaded, and the same goes when running Task 1.

 I decided to exclude the continous printing of progress due to it slowing down the script.
-This can be undone by removing the comments for calls to plot_durations()
+This can be undone by removing the comments for calls to plot_durations().
+I have also set the number of episodes to be 200 for task 1 and 2.

 Task 2: